geeksblabla/Code-of-conduct/README.md

 **A) GeeksBlaBla as an NGO**

-GeeksBlaBla could operate as a registered non-governmental organization (NGO) to formalize its operations and structure, enabling it to secure funding, collaborate with other organizations, and gain recognition as a legitimate community-driven initiative (WIP).
+GeeksBlaBla operates as a registered non-governmental organization (NGO) to formalize its operations and structure, enabling it to secure funding, collaborate with other organizations, and gain recognition as a legitimate community-driven initiative (WIP).

 **B) Mission and Vision**

-GeeksBlaBla's mission could be to foster a vibrant and inclusive tech community in Morocco, empowering Moroccans to become active participants in the global tech landscape.
-Its vision could be to make Morocco a hub for innovation and technology, where Moroccan talent can thrive and contribute to the development of the country and beyond.
+GeeksBlaBla's mission is to foster a vibrant and inclusive tech community in Morocco, empowering Moroccans to become active participants in the global tech landscape.
+Its vision is to make Morocco a hub for innovation and technology, where Moroccan talent can thrive and contribute to the development of their country and beyond.

 **C) Governance and Structure**

-GeeksBlaBla could establish a board of directors composed of experienced individuals from the tech and community development sectors.
-The board would oversee the organization's operations, ensuring adherence to its mission and vision, and making strategic decisions to advance its goals.
+GeeksBlaBla is establishing a board of directors composed of experienced individuals from the tech and community development sectors.
+The board oversees the organization's operations, ensuring adherence to its mission and vision, and making strategic decisions to advance its goals.

 **D) Programs and Initiatives**

-GeeksBlaBla could continue its existing initiatives, such as the podcast, Awesome-Morocco, Stateofdev, and Blablaconf, while expanding its program offerings to include:
+GeeksBlaBla continues its existing initiatives, such as the podcast, Awesome-Morocco, Stateofdev, and Blablaconf, while expanding its program offerings to include:

 - **Tech education and training:** Provide workshops, bootcamps, and online courses to equip Moroccans with the skills and knowledge they need to succeed in the tech industry.
 - **Mentorship and networking opportunities:** Connect aspiring tech professionals with experienced mentors and foster a network of tech enthusiasts and entrepreneurs.